huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Indiana
 - [x] Iowa

-#### Complaints about which movie’s makeup work being ignored by the Oscars led to the Best Makeup category debuting in 1981?
+#### Complaints about which movie's makeup work being ignored by the Oscars led to the Best Makeup category debuting in 1981?

 - [x] The Elephant Man
 - [ ] An American Werewolf in London